lowRISC/opentitan/doc/project/development_stages.md

 The metric here is the quality bar and feature completeness of the design.

 The first design stage is **Initial Work**.
-This indicates the period of time between the Specification life stage and the RTL being functional enough to pass sanity checks.
+This indicates the period of time between the Specification life stage and the RTL being functional enough to pass smoke checks.
 The RTL is still in progress, registers being defined, etc.
-Once the device has passed a basic sanity check, has the lint flow setup, has the registers completely defined, it has completed the Initial Work stage.
+Once the device has passed a basic smoke check, has the lint flow setup, has the registers completely defined, it has completed the Initial Work stage.

 The second design stage is **Functional**.
 In this stage, the design is functional but not complete.